Dornier Do 217: Fuselage

-The fuselage was an all-metal structure built in three main sections.
-These consisted of the nose section, which accommodated the crew; the section built integrally with the wing centre section; and the rear fuselage.
-The main structure was built out of the standard stringer and former skeleton design, to which stressed skin was riveted.
+The fuselage was an all-metal structure built in three main sections: the nose section, which accommodated the crew; the section including the wing centre section; and the rear fuselage.
+The main structure had a conventional stringer and former framework, to which stressed skin was riveted.

 The centre and rear sections were divided in the horizontal plane to within a couple of metres of the tail.
 The lower half of the fuselage contained the bomb cells, while the remainder and upper parts contained the bracing frames which supported and kept the bomb load secure.

-In the lower half of the fuselage the bomb bay stretched past the trailing edge wing roots to nearly a quarter of the way down the rear fuselage.
+In the lower half of the fuselage the bomb bay extended past the trailing edge wing roots to nearly a quarter of the way down the rear fuselage.
 Extra doors were added for torpedo operations against Naval targets.
 The extreme rear of the fuselage contained stowage space for anti-shipping weapons.

 In the upper fuselage, directly above the forward bomb cells in the centre section, just aft of the cockpit, the 242 gallon fuel tank was located.
-Attached to this was a fuel jettisoning pipe which was fitted to the roof of the fuselage and ran along it to the tail of the aircraft.
-It declined and exited the fuselage behind the tail wheel to allow fuel dumping in an emergency.
+This had a jettison pipe which was attached to the roof of the fuselage and extended to behind the tail wheel.

-Above the two rear bomb cells in the centre section, a dinghy stowage place was created.
-To protect its very vulnerable structure against enemy fire, it was placed in a heavily armoured case.
+Above the two rear bomb cells in the centre section there was an armoured dinghy stowage place.
 Either side of the dinghy, aft of the 242 impgal fuel tank, and directly above the rear bomb bay, were the oxygen bottles.

-In the extreme tail unit, the tail wheel was retractable and had its own folding doors.
-The tip or end of the fuselage could be removed to allow quick access for mechanics to enter the tail section and repair the jack mechanism which controlled the tail plane incidence and pivot.
-The tail incidence was automatically changed when the landing flaps were lowered, or it could be adjusted manually.
+The tail wheel was retractable and had its own folding doors.
+The tip of the fuselage could be removed to allow quick access to the jack mechanism which controlled the tail plane incidence and pivot.
+The tail incidence was automatically changed when the landing flaps were lowered; it could also be adjusted manually.

 This tip would be replaced by dive brakes in the event the Dornier was required to attack precision targets.

 The horizontal stabilizer surfaces were conventional, as part of a twin tail empennage with "endplate" vertical fin/rudder units, as on the previous production Do 17 airframes.
 The rudder contained a balance tab while the elevators contained an elevator balance tab and an automatic dive pull-out tab, in the event of a dive-bombing mission.
 The stabilisers were fitted with fixed slats, with the trailing edges of the slats positioned inside of the fins.
 The rudders had very narrow horn balances (the amount of rudder or active control surface forward of the rudder-stabilizer hinge) which allowed for better balance, and the trimming tabs extended the full length of the stabilizers trailing edges.
 The stabilizers also had the Handley-Page leading edge slots installed on the inboard side.